 NHL Hart Trophy Trends to Consider

-- There are no goaltenders or defensemen with available odds, and no non-forward has won the Hart in the last 15 years with the sole exception of Carey Price in 2014-2015.
-A forward will almost assuredly win the Hart this year.
+- No non-forward has won the Hart in the last 15 years with the sole exception of Carey Price in 2014-2015.

 - It’s almost impossible for players to win the Hart Trophy if their teams don’t make the playoffs.
 It hasn’t happened since Mario Lemieux won the trophy in 1988 and only four times in this history of the league.